Polygon Split

 Feature Description

-When multi-layer editing is enabled, the temporary split polygon will divide all selected lines or regions across editable layers that it intersects.
+When multi-layer editing is enabled, the drawn temporary split polygon will divide all selected lines or regions across editable layers that it intersects.
 These objects may reside in different layers.

 Feature Entry

-- Features Tab -> Feature Editing Group -> Polygon Split.
+- Features Tab->Feature Editing Group->Polygon Split.

 Steps